Artessay/VersePulse/.github/CONTRIBUTING.md

 ## Ways to contribute

-There are several ways you can contribute to EasyR1:
+There are several ways you can contribute to VersePulse:

 * Fix outstanding issues with the existing code.
 * Submit issues related to bugs or desired new features.